bmmurthum/LeetCode-Problems/Easy/Merge-Two-Sorted-Lists/README.md

 ## Overview

 My solution recursively builds a new linked-list `temp` to return.
-It looks at two nodes' values (if not `None`) and makes the value of this `temp` node equal to the lower value node, then makes this `temp` node point to the result of this same function on (1) the `.next` value of the linked-list it took from and (2) the other list it did not.
+It looks at two nodes' values, node `list1` & `list2` (if not `None`), and makes the value `val` of this `temp` node equal to the lower value node, then makes this `temp` node point to the result of this same function with arguments of: (1) the `.next` value of the linked-list it took from and (2) the current "head" of the other list it did not take from.

 This ends up returning the head node of a linked-list in order sorted by ascending order.